iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | true     |

-# AllOrAnyExp with SOME in select
+# SOME in select clause

 - dataset: AllProperties.bim